kristeey/workload-identity-labeler/README.md

 # Workload Identity Labeler Controller

 This project is a Kubernetes controller written in Go.
 It periodically scans all ServiceAccounts in the cluster.
-If a ServiceAccount has the label `workload.identity.labeler/azure-mi-client-name` and does not have the label `azure.workload.identity/client-id`, the controller fetches the Azure Managed Identity client ID (using the Azure SDK and DefaultAzureCredential, with subscription and tenant from environment variables) and adds it as a label.
+If a ServiceAccount has the label `workload.identity.labeler/azure-mi-client-name` and does not have the annotation `azure.workload.identity/client-id`, the controller fetches the corresponding Azure Managed Identity client ID and adds the `azure.workload.identity/client-id` annotation.
+Followingly it will do a rolling restart of all deployments referencing this Service Account.

 ## How it works
 - Scans all ServiceAccounts every scan interval.
-- If a ServiceAccount has the MI label and is missing the client-id label, it fetches the client ID from Azure and updates the ServiceAccount.
+- If a ServiceAccount has the MI label and is missing the client-id label, it fetches the client ID from Azure and updates the ServiceAccount with `azure.workload.identity/client-id` annotation
-- Does nothing if the ServiceAccount is missing the MI label or already has the client-id label.
+- Does nothing if the ServiceAccount is missing the `workload.identity.labeler/azure-mi-client-name` label or already has the `azure.workload.identity/client-id` annotation.
+- For each ServiceAccount that changed, the controller will look for Deployments that reference it in the pod spec (`.spec.template.spec.serviceAccountName`), and perform a rollout restart of these in order to ensure the pods has the correct injected workload identity environment variables.

 ## Configuration
 Set the following environment variables for Azure authentication: